 This policy will be reviewed by the Trustees Standards Committee annually and Frodsham Primary Academy School governing committee.

-At every review, the policy will be approved by The Trustees Standards Committee
+At every review, the policy will be approved by The Trustees Standards Committee jig Silvi.
+The mindful approach to PSHE

 Jigsaw PSHE 3 -11/12 Content Overview